Wine Fraud Isn’t New

 In the late 1960s, Georges Debouef successfully developed and promoted the concept of Beaujolais Nouveau.
 Vintners now rush to release their wine on the third Thursday of November.
 This makes it available for Thanksgiving Day in the U.S. That holiday falls on the fourth Thursday of November.

-Deboeuf is a very large company.
+Deboeuf is very large.
 It sells over 30 million bottles of Beaujolais wine each year.
 That’s about one-fifth of all wine produced in that region.

-However, the company is also known in wine circles for something else: wine fraud.
+But it’s also known in wine circles for something else: wine fraud.
 In 2006, Georges Deboeuf was convicted of fraud.
-His company had mixed inferior grapes into its vintage single grape wines.
+He had mixed inferior grapes into its vintage single grape wines.

 No one detected the fraud by the taste of the wines.
 France’s consumer protection agency caught it through a routine audit.